filterpaper/qmk_userspace/readme.md

 # Summary

-This is my personal *userspace* for [QMK Firmware](https://github.com/qmk/qmk_firmware).
-It is set up as a self-contained repository that does not require user files to be stored in keyboard sub-folders.
-To build it, place this repository within QMK's [userspace](https://docs.qmk.fm/#/feature_userspace) folder and compile with the JSON files.
-Alternatively, you can use GitHub [Actions](https://docs.github.com/en/actions) to build it on a container with the [build.yml](.github/workflows/build.yml) workflow.
+My personal [QMK](https://github.com/qmk/qmk_firmware) *userspace* is a self-contained repository that does not require user files to be placed within keyboard sub-folders.
+To build it, either place the repository within QMK's [userspace](https://docs.qmk.fm/#/feature_userspace) folder and compile with the JSON files, or use GitHub [Actions](https://docs.github.com/en/actions) to build it in a container with its [workflow](.github/workflows/build.yml).

 ![kb](https://github.com/filterpaper/filterpaper.github.io/raw/main/images/cradio_pink.png)